 A standard line amongst opt out activists is that you simply can’t do it in high school.
 But more and more Texas parents are proving that the opposite is true.
 More and more Texas kids are finishing their Texas high schools without having taken some or all of the EOCS.
 I go a step further.
 I hold that, for a committed opt out parent, if you can put aside sentimentality and about $2.50 a week, you, and not the school, hold all the power.

 Nominate your district: firstname.lastname@example.org Round Rock ISD In order to entice a refusing student to take STAAR, an assistant principal told a 5th grade student that she had just spoken to his mother who had called and wanted him to take it.
 The child was only at school because the mother had called and asked […]

 Waco ISD The district worked with parents to create on campus alternate activities to STAAR testing.
 Houston ISD Created a district refusal procedure that promises no adverse action against students for opting out.
 Austin ISD Created in office refusal for opt out kids, allowing them to refuse assessment with parent witnessing, and return to class […]

-Parents intending to opt out this spring by staying home during the assessment window need to be aware of the expanded window for online administration.
+Updated March 2021 Parents intending to opt out this spring by staying home during the assessment window need to be aware of the expanded window for online administration.
 This year, the TEA expanded the window for online administration to two weeks for most STAAR assessments.
-The paper administration window continues to be one week.
-Be aware that if […]
+(Note for 2021: The online window is now FIVE WEEKS). […]